gm3dmo/the-power/README.md

 5. [Testcases](docs/testcases.md)

 ## What is The Power?
-The Power is a very simple test framework to help you interact with and understand the GitHub API's by building pre-defined test scenarios extra goodies to a testing instance of [GitHub Enterprise](https://docs.github.com/en/enterprise-server@3.5/admin/overview/about-github-enterprise-server) or on GitHub.com a pre-existing [Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) and [Enterprise Account](https://docs.github.com/en/get-started/onboarding/getting-started-with-github-enterprise-cloud).
+The Power is a simplified test framework for GitHub's API's.
+It's goal is to help you learn to interact with and understand GitHub API's through building test scenarios such as; a repository with a pull request, teams and users on a testing instance of [GitHub Enterprise](https://docs.github.com/en/enterprise-server/admin/overview/about-github-enterprise-server) or GitHub.com a pre-existing [Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) and [Enterprise Account](https://docs.github.com/en/get-started/onboarding/getting-started-with-github-enterprise-cloud).

-The Power adds the following to a blank appliance or organization in <=30 seconds:
+The Power can create the following on a blank appliance or organization in <=30 seconds:

 * An [Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
 * Users